-We conduct all our work under the Auditor-General Act 2009 (the Act).
-Our work complies with the Auditor-General Auditing Standards and Australian standards relevant to assurance engagements.
-The level of assurance we provide varies pending the audit scope, results of our audit work, and data availability and quality.
-We can conduct performance audits of all entities, however for Government Owned Corporations, we conduct a variation called a performance management systems audit (s.38 the Act).
+We conduct our work under the Auditor-General Act 2009 (the Act); complying with the Auditor-General Auditing Standards and related Australian standards.
+The level of assurance we provide varies based on the audit scope, results of our audit work, and data availability and quality.
+Our mandate enables us to conduct performance audits of all public sector entities, including local governments.